mikahama/uralicNLP/README.md

     from uralicNLP import uralicApi
     uralicApi.supported_languages()
     >>{'languages': ['sms', 'izh', 'mhr', 'vot', 'olo', 'myv', 'mdf', 'mrj', 'udm', 'yrk', 'koi', 'fin']}

+### Download the models

+If you have a lot of data to process, it might be a good idea to download the morphological models to your computer locally.
+This can be done easily.

+    from uralicNLP import uralicApi
+    uralicApi.download("fin")

+When models are installed, *generate()*, *analyze()* and *lemmatize()* methods will automatically use them instead of the server side API.
+[More information about the models](https://github.com/mikahama/uralicNLP/wiki/Models).

+Use **uralicApi.model_info(language)** to see information about the FSTs and CGs such as license and authors.
+If you know how to make this information more accurate, please don't hesitate to open an issue on GitHub

+    from uralicNLP import uralicApi
+    uralicApi.model_info("fin")

 ### Lemmatize words
 A word form can be lemmatized with UralicNLP.
 This does not do any disambiguation but rather returns a list of all the possible lemmas.